Varied approach necessary for award of contracts, says chief selector

-Varied approach necessary for award of contracts, says chief selectorFriday, May 07, 2021
+Varied approach necessary for award of contracts, says chief selectorSunday, May 09, 2021

 |

-While pointing out that performance remained central to the criteria, the veteran administrator said there were other factors which needed to be considered in the process, if Cricket West Indies was to maximise its talent pool.
+While pointing out that performance remains central to the criteria, the veteran administrator said there are other factors which need to be considered in the process if Cricket West Indies (CWI) is to maximise its talent pool.

 “There are a number of factors that you look at when you are awarding contracts,” she told an online media conference on Friday.